ioccc-src/winner/1984/decot/README.md

         make all

-NOTE: This entry may not compile when using modern compilers.
+NOTE: This entry might not compile when using modern compilers.

 ## Judges' comments: